raufer/beautiful-jekyll/_posts/2018-02-08-custom-spark-models-with-python-wrappers.markdown

 We will use `Spark 2.2.1` and the `ML API` that makes use of the `DataFrame` abstraction.

-The complete workable example can be found on this [repository][repo].
-It has the scala plus the python wrapper implementation and boiler plate for testing in both languages.
+The complete example can be found on this [repository][repo].
+It contains the scala code plus the python wrapper implementation and boiler plate for testing in both languages.

 ### Custom Estimator/Transformer